malijs/malijs.github.io/errors.md

 ### Comminicating Errors

 This section will cover different ways for communicating errors from server to client.
 We will compare traditional gRPC implementations and Mali version.
+The corresponding code and this overview can be found in the [examples repository](https://github.com/malijs/examples).

 #### Service Definition